 2018 "I Voted" Sticker

-Alexandria's new "I Voted" and "Future Voter" stickers were available at the polls on Election Day.
-This project was initiated by the Alexandria Commission for the Arts in conjunction with the Alexandria Electoral Board and Office of Voter Registration and Elections.
+Alexandria's "I Voted" and "Future Voter" stickers came from a project initiated by the Alexandria Commission for the Arts in conjunction with the Alexandria Electoral Board and Office of Voter Registration and Elections.
 Local artist Christina Mazurkevich created the winning designs.
-Please submit any questions about the contest to Matthew Stensrud, Chair, Alexandria Commission for the Arts by email to email@example.com.

 How Do I Run for Local Office?